Meaning

 How does a being who needs meaning find meaning in a universe that has no meaning?

-Yalom formulates the central existential paradox: human beings are constitutively meaning-seeking yet inhabit a contingent universe that provides no pre-ordained design or cosmic blueprint.
+Yalom formulates the central existential paradox: the meaning-seeking human being inhabits a contingent universe that contains no inherent design or purpose.

 Yalom, Irvin D., Existential Psychotherapy, 1980thesis